Transistor: Bipolar transistors

 In 1948, the point-contact transistor was independently invented by physicists Herbert Mataré and Heinrich Welker while working at the Compagnie des Freins et Signaux Westinghouse, a Westinghouse subsidiary in Paris.
-Mataré had previous experience in developing crystal rectifiers from silicon and germanium in the German radar effort during World War II.
+Mataré had previous experience in developing Crystal detectors from silicon and germanium in the German radar effort during World War II.
 With this knowledge, he began researching the phenomenon of interference in 1947.
 By June 1948, witnessing currents flowing through point-contacts, he produced consistent results using samples of germanium produced by Welker, similar to what Bardeen and Brattain had accomplished earlier in December 1947.
 Realizing that Bell Labs' scientists had already invented the transistor, the company rushed to get its transistron into production for amplified use in France's telephone network, filing his first transistor patent application on August 13, 1948.

 The first bipolar junction transistors were invented by Bell Labs' William Shockley, who applied for patent (2,569,347) on June 26, 1948.
 On April 12, 1950, Bell Labs chemists Gordon Teal and Morgan Sparks successfully produced a working bipolar NPN junction amplifying germanium transistor.
 Bell announced the discovery of this new sandwich transistor in a press release on July 4, 1951.

 The first high-frequency transistor was the surface-barrier germanium transistor developed by Philco in 1953, capable of operating at frequencies up to 60 MHz.
 They were made by etching depressions into an n-type germanium base from both sides with jets of indium(III) sulfate until it was a few ten-thousandths of an inch thick.
 Indium electroplated into the depressions formed the collector and emitter.